 Taxpayer Subsidies for Junk Food Wasting Billions

-Philadelphia, PA – Federal subsidies for commodity crops are also subsidizing junk food additives like high fructose corn syrup, enough to pay for 19 Twinkies per taxpayer every year, according to Apples to Twinkies, a new report by PennPIRG.
-Meanwhile, limited subsidies for fresh fruits and vegetables would buy less than a quarter of an apple per taxpayer.
+Concord, NH — Federal subsidies for commodity crops are subsidizing junk food additives like high fructose corn syrup, enough to pay for 21 Twinkies per taxpayer every year, according to NHPIRG’s new report, Apples to Twinkies 2012.
+Meanwhile, limited subsidies for fresh fruits and vegetables would buy one half of an apple per taxpayer.

-“At a time when childhood obesity rates are skyrocketing, it’s absurd that we’re spending billions of taxpayer dollars to make the problem worse,” said Alana Miller, PennPIRG Program Associate.
-“It’s absurd that junk food is subsidized by taxpayers, while fresh fruits and vegetables barely get a bite at the apple.”
+“At a time when childhood obesity rates are skyrocketing, it’s absurd that we’re spending billions of taxpayer dollars to make the problem worse,” said Laura Etherton.
+“With the Farm Bill about to be reauthorized, it’s time to end this waste.

-Between 1995 and 2010, American taxpayers spent over $260 billion in agricultural subsidies.
-Most subsidies went to the country’s largest farming operations, mainly to grow just a few commodity crops, including corn and soybeans.
-Among other uses, food manufacturers process these crops into additives like high fructose corn syrup and vegetable oils that provide a cheap dose of sweetness and fat to a wide variety of junk food products.
+Between 1995 and 2011, American taxpayers spent over $277 billion in agricultural subsidies.
+The payments are highly concentrated, with 75% of the subsidies going to just 3.8% of farmers, and they mainly support just a few commodity crops, including corn and soybeans.
+Among other uses, food manufacturers process corn and soy crops into additives like high fructose corn syrup and vegetable oils that provide a cheap dose of sweetness and fat to a wide variety of junk food products.

 Among the report’s key findings:

-• Outside of commodity crops, other agricultural products receive very little in federal subsidies.
-Since 1995, taxpayers spent only $262 million subsidizing apples, which is the only significant federal subsidy of fresh fruits or vegetables.
-Coming to 11 cents per taxpayer per year, that would buy less than a quarter of a Red Delicious apple.
+- Outside of commodity crops, other agricultural products receive very little in federal subsidies.
+Since 1995, taxpayers spent only $637 million subsidizing apples, which is the only significant federal subsidy of fresh fruits or vegetables.
+Coming to 27 cents per taxpayer per year, that would buy less than half of one Red Delicious apple.

 Childhood obesity rates have tripled over the last three decades, with one in five kids aged 6 to 11 now obese.
-Research shows that increased snacking on unhealthy food is responsible for a significant portion of this increase.
+Research shows that increased snacking is responsible for a significant portion of this increase.

 # # #

-Pennsylvania Public Interest Research Group (PennPIRG) is a statewide, non-profit, non-partisan public interest advocacy organization.
-For more information, visit www.pennpirg.org
+NH PIRG, the New Hampshire Public Interest Research Group, is a non-profit, non-partisan public interest organization.
+Visit us at nhpirg.org.